11 Conscious Jewelry Brands You Can Covet With A Clearer Conscience

 Materials:

-Lab-grown diamonds are the crème de la crème of Brilliant Earth’s jewelry gemstones, some of which are Carbon Neutral.
+Lab-grown diamonds are the root of Brilliant Earth’s jewelry gemstones, some of which are Carbon Neutral.

-They were also one of the first to use Everledger Blockchain diamonds, which are tracked through mining, cutting, and polishing all the way to the jeweler.
+They also use “beyond conflict-free diamonds” that are tracked through mining, cutting, and polishing all the way to the jeweler via Everledger.

 Supply chain & labor practices:

-Brilliant Earth is a member of the Responsible Jewellery Council.
+Brilliant Earth is a member of the Responsible Jewelry Council.

 Partnering with Carbonfund, the Carbonfree®-certified company has offset emissions from its packaging, shipping, energy use, employee travel, and commuting.